ikechukwuUE/steel-plate-defect/README.md

 ## Modeling and Evaluation

 Several machine learning models were developed for this project, including Gradient Boosting and a neural network.
 Additionally, an ensemble model comprising XGBoost and a neural network was trained.
 The models were evaluated using metrics such as accuracy, precision, recall, and F1-score.
-The ensemble model, consisting of XGBoost and a neuralf network, achieved an accuracy of 83% on the validation dataset, demonstrating its effectiveness in predicting steel plate faults.
+The ensemble model, consisting of XGBoost and a neural network, achieved an accuracy of 83% on the validation dataset, demonstrating its effectiveness in predicting steel plate faults.

 ![neural net ensemble model](./images/neuralnet_ensemble_model.png)